cu-csci-3753-operating-systems/PAs/device_driver/readme.md

 ## Character Device Driver

 ### Overview
-- `skeleton.c` file is provided as a template for the functions you will need to implement
+- `char_driver.c` file is provided as a code skeleton for the functions you will need to implement. check all TODOs in this file.
-- `sample_char_driver.ko` is a sample kernel module to demonstrate how your implementation should behave
+- `char_driver-for-reference` is contains multiple compiled kernel module for different kernel versions for your reference
+- `Makefile` file to build kernel module
+- `readme.md` this file.